vectorgrp/XCPlite/examples/freertos_demo/README.md

 ### Step 3 — Implement the socket layer

-When `_FREE_RTOS` is defined **without** `FREE_RTOS_POSIX_SIM`, the socket functions in `platform.c` use the lwip socket API.
+When `_FREE_RTOS` is defined **without** `FREE_RTOS_POSIX_SIM`, the socket functions in `platform.c` use the lwIP socket API.
-Replace them with other implementeations if required.
+Replace them with another implementation if required.
 The required interface is documented in `src/platform.h` (search for `SOCKET_HANDLE`).